Call us now:

 Chanote: the strongest legal title in Thailand

-Chanote in Thailand, officially known as “Nor Sor 4 Jor”, is a land title issued by the Department of Lands certifying full ownership of a piece of land.
-This title is based on a rigorous cadastral survey carried out by sworn agents in accordance with the provisions of Chapter I of the Land Code.
-Unlike other types of the land document (for example Nor Sor 3 or Por Bor Tor 5), Chanote definitive right is conclusive and cannot be easily disputed as it is registered and recorded in the State official land register.
+This title is based on a rigorous cadastral survey that sworn agents carried out in accordance with the provisions of Chapter I of the Land Code.
+Unlike other types of land documents (for example Nor Sor 3 or Por Bor Tor 5), Chanote provides a definitive right that conclusively establishes ownership, and the State officially registers and records it in the land register, so people cannot easily dispute it.

-It additionally mentions in Section 1 of the land code, that ‘Title Deed’ is a full ownership document comprising, among other things, a cadastral map, a simple plan with geolocated boundary of the piece of land and the(s) owner(s).
+It additionally mentions in Section 1 of the land code that ‘Title Deed’ is a full ownership document comprising, among other things, a cadastral map, a simple plan with geolocated boundaries of the piece of land, and the owner(s).

 Chanote compared to other titles

-The Thai land registration system recognises various other documents that attest to the ownership, use or administrative status of land.
+The Thai land registration system recognises various other documents that attest to the ownership, use, or administrative status of land.

-The Sor Kor 1 is an early certificate of possession issued in the context of land reform.
-It confirms that the holder has submitted a claim to occupy a certain plot, but it does not constitute legal ownership and cannot be used to sell or mortgage land.
+Land reform authorities issued the Sor Kor 1 as an early certificate of possession in the context of land reform.
+It confirms that the holder has submitted a claim to occupy a certain plot, but it does not constitute legal ownership and does not allow the holder to sell or mortgage the land.

 What kind of title is the Chanote of Thailand?